Last Updated: 8/23/2018

 Strictly necessary purposes

-These cookies allow us to see trends around how anonymously tracked visitors use and navigate our site.
+These cookies allow us to see trends around how anonymously tracked visitors use and navigate our Sites.
 For example, this can help us see which parts of certain pages get the most attention or which buttons get clicked more.
-We also use this technology to check if you have opened our emails, so we can see if they are getting delivered correctly and that we are including content that interests you.
-This data is anonymously tracked through cookies via the following services:

 This is the one that scares people, but cookies are actually very common when it comes to online advertising.
 We utilize the relatively small list of advertising-related cookies outlined below to help get relevant information about our educational programs in front of the right people.
 However, we do not serve advertising on our website, and we do not collect any personally identifiable information from these cookies.
-These ads are anonymously displayed to users as they visit the channels associated with each of the cookies for:
+These ads are anonymously displayed to users as they visit the channels associated with each.

 Social media cookies